Analysts Offer Insights on Conglomerates Companies: Agco (AGCO), Cummins (CMI) and Xylem (XYL)

 According to TipRanks.com, Kaye is a 5-star analyst with an average return of 15.8% and a 63.1% success rate.
 Kaye covers the Industrial Goods sector, focusing on stocks such as Rockwell Automation, Johnson Controls, and Dana Holding.

-The word on The Street in general, suggests a Hold analyst consensus rating for Cummins with a $244.00 average price target, implying a 3.6% upside from current levels.
+Currently, the analyst consensus on Cummins is a Hold with an average price target of $244.00, implying a 3.6% upside from current levels.
 In a report issued on January 20, Vertical Research also initiated coverage with a Hold rating on the stock with a $245.00 price target.

 Xylem (XYL)